 Develop Instant Credibility: Write a Book!

 Interestingly enough, publishing a book puts you in an entirely different category.
 Most authors will tell you that as soon as they got that book published others instantly saw them as smarter and their companies as more credible.
 They see that you are the expert you said you are, because look, you wrote a book!
 Think about it from your clients’ point of view, who are they going to inherently trust more, the person who just tells them this is the best service or the person who wrote the book on that service?
-There is a natural assumption in our society that if you wrote a book about it, you naturally must be the authority on it.
+There is an assumption in our society that if you wrote a book about it, you naturally must be the authority on it.
 So make that work for you, beat the odds, and write a book about the services or products you sell.

 Writing a Book Opens Doors for Speaking Engagements

 You are more likely to get speaking engagements at events or talk and radio show appearances if you have a book published.
-Why you might ask….yep…you guessed it: You published a book, you’re an expert!
+Why you might ask…. yep… you guessed it: You published a book, you’re an expert!
 Are you catching the trend yet?

 Publishing Your Book is A Powerful Content Marketing Tool

-In our information age, content is king, and this is particularly the case in the marketing world.
-Our consumers are devouring content at ever increasing rates.
+Consumers are devouring content at ever increasing rates.
 The content from your book makes great material for your blogs, social media posts, vlogs, and so much more.
 The reverse can also be true.
 If you’ve already been blogging for a while on topics you are an expert on; you probably have enough content for a book.
 The average non-fiction self-help or how-to book is between 40,000-50,000 words or 160 to 220 pages.
 So take a look at your blogs, you may have most of what you need for a book already!

 Use Your Book to Educate

-This might seem obvious, isn’t that what books are for, to educate.
+This might seem obvious: isn’t that what books are for, to educate?
 But bear with me for a minute.
 Your book can be a powerful lead generation tool and educate at the same time.
 Say you offer classes in the area around which to do business.
 Anyone who attends a series of your classes or even just one class could receive a copy of your book.
 It adds value to your classes and is now a source of continuing education for the attendee.
 It also has your contact information in it, or should.
 As they read more and learn more about what you do and how you do it, they can see more value in the services or product you provide.

 The scenario also works for new clients.
 Give them a signed copy of your book.
 True, you might be losing money on the book its self, but the value it adds to your company if your client reads it and becomes more educated, is invaluable.
 Additionally, the client is exposed to other services you offer, perhaps in a slightly different area than what they initially hired you to do.
 Now you have the opportunity for an additional sale because the client knows you have the expertise to help them with other problems they need solutions to.